Rail transportation in the Philippines: Luzon

 In 1936, the first standard-gauge railway was introduced to the Philippines in the form of two Climax locomotives for the Dahican Lumber Company (DALCO).
 These were originally built in 1917 for the San Joaquin and Eastern Railroad in California and were sold after their closure in 1933.
 In July 1941, a 3T type Shay locomotive was also acquired from the Finkbine-Guild Lumber Company.
 The status of this short-line railroad after the war remains unknown.

 Most of the improvements on the rail network were destroyed during Japanese invasion of the Philippines during the World War II.
 Of the more than a thousand route-kilometers before the war, only 452 were operational after it.
 For several years after the war, work was undertaken on what could be salvaged of the railroad system.
 By the war's end, the tram network was also damaged beyond repair amid a city that lay in ruins.
 It was dismantled and jeepneys became the city's primary form of transportation, plying the routes once served by the tram lines.
 With the return of buses and cars to the streets, traffic congestion became a problem.

-In 1966, the Philippine government granted a franchise to Philippine Monorail Transport Systems (PMTS) for the operation of an inner-city monorail.
-The monorail's feasibility was still being evaluated when the government asked the Japan International Cooperation Agency (JICA) to conduct a separate transport study.
-Prepared between 1971 and 1973, the JICA study proposed a series of circumferential and radial roads, an inner-city rapid transit system, a commuter railway, and an expressway with three branches.
-After further examination, many recommendations were adopted; however, none of them involved rapid transit and the monorail was never built.
-PMTS' franchise subsequently expired in 1974.
-Another study was performed between 1976 and 1977, this time by Freeman Fox and Associates and funded by the World Bank.
-It originally suggested a street-level railway, but its recommendations were revised by the newly formed Ministry of Transportation and Communications (now the DOTr).
-The ministry instead called for an elevated system because of the city's many intersections.
+Decline and closure

+Due to natural disasters and a lack of government support, railways began to decline in the post-war period.
+The funding during the 1970s was shifted to road-based infrastructure, such as the Philippine highway network.
+The PNR later became the attached agency of the then-Ministry of Transportation and Communications (now DOTr).

+Some services began to close in 1984, with the North Main Line being cut short to Paniqui, Tarlac.
+It was again shortened to Meycauayan in 1988.
+The eruption of Mount Pinatubo would result in the closure of the entire line in 1991.
+The commuter services started in 1990, with a short extension to Malolos, but they were shut down in 1997.
+The South Main Line was also closed due to natural disasters, including the eruption of Mayon Volcano in 1993 and Typhoons Milenyo and Reming in 2006.
+This was also closed in October 2012 due to a derailment incident in Sariaya, Quezon and the ongoing disrepair of typhoon-damaged bridges.
+This would later close again in 2014, then in 2017.

+Since then, the train system has been underinvested and the country has spent much more on road projects.
+Long, winding roads were made from these abandoned railways.